 • All “Gluten-Free” items are yoshon.

 Wrong!
-A good majority of Gluten-Free items are made with Oats, which is the first crop to become chodosh!
+A good majority of Gluten-Free items are made with Oats, which is still one of the Five Grains!

 • You can figure out if a product is yoshon from looking at the bar code.